cryptoadvance/specter-website/replit.md

 # Overview

-This is a modern full-stack web application built with React, TypeScript, and Express.js.
-The application features a contact form and newsletter subscription system with a clean, responsive design using shadcn/ui components and Tailwind CSS.
-It follows a monorepo structure with shared type definitions and schemas between the frontend and backend.
+This is a replica of the Specter Solutions website built as a modern full-stack web application using React, TypeScript, and Express.js.
+The application features the Specter Association branding with a hero section, desktop and hardware product showcases, and a contact form.
+It includes dedicated pages for Specter Desktop and Hardware products, maintaining the original site's structure while using modern web technologies.

 # User Preferences

 Preferred communication style: Simple, everyday language.

+## Design Requirements
+- Use exact Specter brand colors: Primary (#2D9CDB), Text (#FFFFFF), Link (#FF7C7C), Background 1 (#05080F), Background 2 (#192432)
+- Maintain original Specter Solutions site structure and layout
+- Use provided background images and contact person photos
+- Desktop and Hardware sections should link to dedicated pages

 # System Architecture

 ## Frontend Architecture
 - **Framework**: React 18 with TypeScript and Vite for development and building
-- **Routing**: Wouter for lightweight client-side routing
+- **Routing**: Wouter for lightweight client-side routing with dedicated pages for Desktop (/desktop) and Hardware (/hardware)
 - **UI Components**: shadcn/ui component library built on Radix UI primitives
-- **Styling**: Tailwind CSS with a custom design system including CSS variables for theming
+- **Styling**: Tailwind CSS with Specter brand colors and custom design system
 - **State Management**: TanStack React Query for server state management
 - **Form Handling**: React Hook Form with Zod validation for type-safe form validation
-- **Build Tool**: Vite with custom configuration for path aliases and development features
+- **Build Tool**: Vite with custom configuration for path aliases and asset imports
+- **Assets**: Custom hero background image and contact person image integrated via @assets imports

 ## Backend Architecture
 - **Runtime**: Node.js with Express.js framework